trusktr/rocket-module/README.md

 ### v1.0.0
 - [ ] Switch to npm CLI instead of programmatic usage to see if that fixes random NPM bugs that don't happen when I try from CLI.
-- [ ] Add common Webpack loaders: babel, coffeescript, typescript, glslify, css, less, sass, and stylus.
+- [ ] Add common Webpack loaders: babel, coffeescript, typescript, jsx, glslify, css, less, sass, and stylus.
 - [ ] Use Webpack's caching feature so that only modified files are rebuilt.
 Make sure to write the